 You'll need to consider the form factors of the motherboard and the case so they will match.
-There are a wide variety of motherboard makes and models, so read the motherboard manual prior to beginning the installation to see if you need to make any other preparations in the installation of your particular motherboard.
+There is a wide variety of motherboard makes and models, so read the motherboard manual prior to beginning the installation to see if you need to make any other preparations in the installation of your particular motherboard.
+Do not assume anything regarding the materials that come with your motherboard.
+Verify the use of all materials prior to beginning work.